ericselin/deno-ssg-bob/docs/content/docs/functions/index.md

 weight: 1
 ---

 Cloud-hosted `bob` sites have the possibility to create server functions under any path.
 These functions are matched against a given `URLPattern` and will receive the incoming `Request` and accompanying `FunctionContext` and are expected to return a `Response`.
-The `FunctionContext` includes any pattern matches from the pathname, a `getPages` function to get content pages (coming soon), and an `applyChanges` function to re-build possibly updated content pages (coming soon).
+The `FunctionContext` includes any pattern matches from the pathname, a `writeAndRender` function to replace a content file and render the page and any dependants, and an `updateAndRender` function to do a partial update of the content and render.

 To run your functions in a production, use the `bob functions` CLI command.